-MnDOT is a sub-grantee in Minnesota and is awarded \$1,405,024.50.
-They are required to match their grant award amount; \$247,945.50.
-As explained in the CVSP, MnDOT personnel are assigned to complete Investigations (CR's), New Entrant Audits, conduct the minimum required inspections to maintain certification in North American Standard, conduct inspections in Passenger Carrier and Haz-Mat Carriers, and participate in public education and awareness activities.
+The Minnesota Department of Transportation(MnDOT) is a sub-grantee.
+They are required to match their grant award amount.
+As explained earlier, MnDOT personnel are assigned to complete Investigations (CR's), New Entrant Audits, conduct the minimum required inspections to maintain certification in North American Standard, conduct inspections in Passenger Carrier and Haz-Mat Carriers, and participate in public education and awareness activities.